 $ sudo systemctl is-enabled mysql enabled

-cron is a daemon to execute scheduled commands.
-The commands are stored in the cron job table or crontab and are unique for each user in the system.
-It's started during system boot either by systemd or System V init, and you can schedule your job or program to be executed right during the system boot itself by following these steps:
+cron is a daemon used to execute scheduled commands stored in the cron job table (crontab), which is unique for each user in the system.
+It starts during system boot, either via systemd or System V init, and you can schedule your program to run during system boot by following these steps:

 $ crontab -e